yongxuDM/yongxuDM.github.io/_pages/about.md

 <img src="/images/Xray.png" alt="Editing a markdown file for a talk" width="600" height="300">

-Full-spectrum analysis of gravitational wave production: from inflation to reheating and radiation phasse
+Full-spectrum analysis of gravitational wave production: from inflation to reheating and radiation phase
 ---
 * In [2505.08868](https://arxiv.org/abs/2505.08868), we provided the full spectra of GW produced both during and after inflation